In this Blog Post

 They allow you to get much more information onto a page, reducing the amount of detailed notes you need to have in front of you.

-Mind Maps help you to organise content and ideas and add structure to it.
+Mind Maps help you to organise content and ideas and add structure to them.
 You can see how information sits together and see local flows in it.

-The brain chid of Tony Buzan, they use a two dimensional structure instead of a conventional list of information.
-It makes it easier to add details or more information later, and should make it easier to move information around if needed.
+The brain chid of Tony Buzan, mind maps use a two-dimensional structure instead of a conventional list of information.
+It makes it easier to add details or more information later and should make it easier to move information around if needed.

 Mind Maps 'chunk down' larger subjects into smaller pieces of information, making it easier to get an understanding of content and ideas.
 It can show dependencies and links between different pieces of information as well as cues on where to go or look next.